 You and your friends are trying to beat the world record for the largest circular pizza.
-You have already cooked your pizza in a polygonal baking tray and are wondering how to trim it into a disc so as to maximize the radius of the pizza.
+You have already cooked your pizza on a polygonal baking tray, and are now wondering how to cut out a disc in order to maximize the radius of the pizza.